 - Finalist Medals will be awarded to up to five finalists in each of the 70 categories

 Shelf Unbound.
 Shelf Unbound book review magazine reaches more than 125,000 readers in the U.S. and in 65 other countries around the globe.
 Genre: Any.
-Prize: The author of the book named as the Best Independently Published book will receive $500, a year's worth of full-page ads in Shelf Unbound, and editorial coverage in the December/January 2016 issue of Shelf Unbound.
-Five finalists will receive editorial coverage in the December/January 2016 issue of Shelf Unbound.
-More than 100 books deemed by the editors as "notable" entries in the competition will also be featured in the December/January 2016 issue.
-Entry fee: $40 per title.
-Deadline: October 1, 2015.
+Prize: The author of the book named as the Best Independently Published book will receive $500, a year's worth of full-page ads in Shelf Unbound, and editorial coverage in Shelf Unbound.
+Five finalists will receive editorial coverage in Shelf Unbound.
+More than 100 books deemed by the editors as "notable" entries in the competition will also be featured.
+Entry fee: $50 per title.

-Writer’s Digest is holding its 3rd Annual Self-Published e-Book Awards–a competition that spotlights today’s self-published works and honors self-published authors.
+Writer’s Digest holds annual Self-Published e-Book Awards–a competition that spotlights today’s self-published works and honors self-published authors.
 Prizes: One Grand Prize winner will receive:

 - $5,000 in cash